 Having participated as a panelist in various legal seminars on securities law and commercial financing, Abba has authored a number of publications on those subjects in journals such as the University of Baltimore Law Review; The Forum Law Journal; Maryland Institute for Continuing Professional Education of Lawyers (MICPEL); The American Bar Association (ABA); National Business Institute; Bowne Digest for Corporate and Securities Lawyers; Aspen Law & Business Journal; Maryland Business Law Watch; The Daily Record and The Maryland Bar Journal.

 Abba is currently a member of the Maryland State Bar Association's Business Law Section and former Chair of its Committee on Securities.
 In addition, he is a member of the American Bar Association's Small Business Committee and Business Law Committee.
 Formerly he was a member of the Business Regulations Article Review Committee of the Committee to Revise the Maryland Annotated Code.
-He is listed in the 2004, 2005, 2006, 2010, 2011, 2012, 2013 and 2014 editions of Chambers USA: America's Leading Lawyers for Business and was named in the 2007 - 2014 editions of Best Lawyers In America for his work in Corporate and Securities Law and the 2014 edition for Commercial Litigation.
+He is listed in the 2004, 2005, 2006, 2010, 2011, 2012, 2013 and 2014 editions of Chambers USA: America's Leading Lawyers for Business and was named in the 2007 - 2015 editions of Best Lawyers In America for his work in Corporate and Securities Law and the 2014 and 2015 editions for Commercial Litigation.
 Abba was named by Best Lawyers in America as the 2013 Baltimore "Lawyer of the Year" in Securities/Capital Markets Law.
 He was named by Maryland's Daily Record as an "Influential Marylander" for 2013.

 Abba is Chairman Emeritus of the Maryland/Israel Development Center, a joint venture between the Maryland Department of Business and Economic Development and the Israeli Ministry of Industry and Trade.
 He is also a co-founder and on the board of the Middle Eastern Chamber of Commerce of Maryland.